garethrussell/uel/_pages/home.md

 I am also a co-PI of the [Urban Ecology Lab](https://research.njit.edu/uel) at NJIT, an undergraduate-focused group conducting research on campus, in Newark, and elsewhere.

-## About me

-I am an ecologist working in the field of spatial ecology and animal movement.

-I received my undergraduate degree in zoology from Oxford University in 1992 and went on to earn my PhD from The University of Tennessee in 1996.

-After completing my doctoral studies I worked at the National Center for Ecological Analysis and Synthesis and Columbia University before joining the New Jersey Institute of Technology in 2005.